copolii/vandroid-picasso-demo/README.md

-vandroid-picasso-demo
+Picasso Demo for Vancouver Android Developers Group
 =====================

-Picasso demo for Vancouver Android Developers Group
+This is the code demo for a presentation on the Picasso library for Vancouver Android Developers Group.

+**Picasso** is an _open source_ Image fetch & cache library developed by Square Inc. for Android.

+For more about Picasso visit [http://square.github.io/picasso/](http://square.github.io/picasso/ "the Picasso web site")